KaramAlmnajed/karamalmnajed/README.md

 > "Data is the new oil..." - Clive Humby

 ## 📬 Connect
-Open to networking, collaborations, and discussions on data science trends.
+Open to networking, collaborations, and discussions.
 Reach out via LinkedIn or Email.